dotlang/language/Enhancements.md

 N - What happens to `new` method of class when it is embedded? it is also exposed! so parent class either should have its own new method or hide it with: `MyClass new();` This is because we cannot add exceptions.
 We cannot say, for `new` it is not embedded.

-? - What should be inside `new` method?
+Y - What should be inside `new` method?
 ```
 MyClass new(int x) {
     MyClass result = {};